 A sliced Zamorano cheese offers a different consistency than Manchego.

 Start with ½ the amount required in the recipe and add more as needed.

 Cheddar cheese is a hard English cheese with a mild to sharp taste depending on how long it ages.
 A younger cheddar will have a more similar appearance and taste to Manchego.
 Cheddar provides a similar buttery, creamy flavor and a light yellow color when it is aged less.

 Initially, this cheese was only produced in England.
 Now it is cultivated worldwide, making it easily accessible at stores.
-When choosing a cheddar to replace Manchego, consider its age and look for labeling which includes the word mild for a better chance of a flavor match.
+When choosing a cheddar to replace Manchego, consider its age.
+Also, look for labeling which includes the word mild for a better chance of a flavor match.

 This is another cheese option that works well cooked and sliced.
-You can use cheddar for most recipes that call for Manchego, though keep in mind that there will be a flavor difference, especially if a sharp version is used.
+You can use cheddar for most recipes that call for Manchego.
+Remember that there will be a flavor difference, especially if a sharp version is used.

 If using aged English cheddar cheese, the flavor and color will differ from Manchego.